designer2k2/EMUcan/README.md

 ## Different Versions

-For Teensy 4 use the EMUcanT4: https://github.com/designer2k2/EMUcanT4
+For Teensy 3 or 4 use the EMUcanT4: https://github.com/designer2k2/EMUcanT4

 For using the ECUMaster serial stream instead of the CAN Bus use this library: https://github.com/GTO2013/EMUSerial